-I am currently a Ph.D. student in the Electrical & Computer Engineering Department at Rice University and the Neuroscience Department at Baylor College of Medicine (BCM), where I work in the DSP group with Dr. Richard Baraniuk and in the Deep Learning group with Dr. Ankit Patel.
+I am currently a Ph.D. student in the Electrical & Computer Engineering Department at Rice University, where I work in the DSP group with Dr. Richard G. Baraniuk.
 My research is focused on the intersection of Deep Learning, Probabilistic Modeling, and Neuroscience.
-I received my BSEE from Rice in May 2014.
+I received my MSEE and BSEE from Rice in May 2018 and May 2014, respectively.
+During my Master, I worked with Dr. Richard G. Baraniuk and Dr. Ankit B. Patel on probabilistic generative models for Deep Neural Networks (DCNs).
 While being an undergraduate at Rice, I was a part of the DSP group, where I conducted research in signal processing and computational neuroscience.
 I also worked in Dr. Robert Hauge‘s research group, where I investigated the effect of temperature and pressure on the collapse of carbon nanotubes.
 In the summer of 2012 and 2011, I was an undergraduate research assistant in Dr. Zhu Han‘s lab at the University of Houston and Dr. Stephan Link‘s lab at Rice University, respectively.

-I am interested in understanding the generative probabilistic models underlying deep learning systems.
+I am interested in understanding the probabilistic generative models underlying deep learning systems.
 Using these models, I develop new deep learning algorithms for solving challenging problems in computer vision.
-In particular, my advisors and I invented the Deep Rendering Mixture Model (DRMM), the first graphical models whose inference is exactly a DCN.
-The DRMM unifies two perspectives: neural network and probabilistic inference.
-Using the DRMM, I developed a new semi-supervised learning algorithm that achieves state-of-the-art performance on multiple benchmarks, including MNIST, SVHN and CIFAR10.
+In particular, my advisors and I invented the Deep Rendering Model (DRM), the first graphical models whose inference is exactly a DCN.
+The DRM unifies two perspectives: neural network and probabilistic inference.